 Flip the pillowcase right side out and the pillow case is finished!
 Insert the pillow form and enjoy your new pillow!

 I hope you enjoyed this tutorial for a colorful ombré tree pillow!
+I love making Christmas crafts this time of year, especially cute and colorful pillows like this one!
 Check out the other festive pillow designs for the Pillow Party below.

 Download the Free File!
 This freebie is in my Resource Library under Christmas and Sewing Patterns, Pillows.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!